Louisville vs. Florida State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Florida State's games have gone over 62.5 points in just one opportunity this season.
+- Florida State's games have gone over 61.5 points in only one opportunity this season.

-- Saturday's total is 7.5 points higher than the combined 55 PPG average of the two teams.
+- The two teams combine to score 55 points per game, 6.5 less than the over/under in this contest.

-- This contest's total is 3.5 points more than the 59 these two squads combine to allow per game this season.
+- This contest's total is 2.5 points above the 59 these two squads combine to surrender per game this season.

-- The 58.5 PPG average total in Seminoles games this season is 4.0 points fewer than this game's over/under.
+- The 61.5 over/under in this game is 3.0 points above the 58.5 average total in Seminoles games this season.

 Louisville Stats and Trends

-- Louisville has one win against the spread in three games this year.
+- Thus far this season Louisville has one win against the spread.

-- The Cardinals have been favored by 1.5 points or more one time this season and have not covered the spread in any of them.
+- The Cardinals have yet to cover the spread this season when favored by 1.5 points or more.

-- The Cardinals average the same number of points per game that the Seminoles give up (32.0).
+- This year, the Cardinals put up the same number of points per game that the Seminoles allow (32.0).

-- When Louisville churns out over 421.7 yards, the team is 1-1 against the spread and 2-0 overall.
+- Louisville is 1-1 against the spread and 2-0 overall when the team piles up more than 421.7 yards.

-- This year, the Cardinals have turned the ball over four times, while the Seminoles have forced four.

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.